 Fungus easily strikes your lawn, and without proper maintenance, it can spread and severely damage your turf.
 Fungus is also specific and requires proper care to ensure the right treatment is administered.
 Professionals do not recommend taking care of the fungus yourself as the wrong treatment can harm your grass more.

 Trust the experts at Heron Pest Control for your lawn care services.
 Give us a call at 877.772.0826 for more information on our Platinum lawn care service, which includes fungus control at no additional charge.

-How to Identify Lawn Fungus in Orlando and surrounding counties
+How to Identify Lawn Fungus in Orlando FL and surrounding counties

 Serving satisfied customers in: